neicnordic/puhuri-web/docs/resource-allocators.md

 - **`name`** - project's name
 - `description` - description of a project description
 - `end_date` - optional date when the project and all allocations it contains will be scheduled for termination.
 - `backend_id` - optional identifier, which is intended to be unique in the resource allocator's project list.
 Can be used for connecting Puhuri Core projects with the client's project registry.
+- `oecd_fos_2007_code` - optional OECD Field of Science code.
+A code is represented by a string with two numbers separated by dot for a corresponding field of science.
+For example `"1.1"` is code for Mathematics.
+More information can be found [here](https://joinup.ec.europa.eu/collection/eu-semantic-interoperability-catalogue/solution/field-science-and-technology-classification/about).

 Please note that the project becomes active at the moment of creation!